P&G Grid Challenge Test Preparation (2026)

 What is the P&G Grid Challenge Test?

-The Grid Challenge Test is a gamified assessment that evaluates your memorization and spatial orientation skills.
+The Grid Challenge Test (or Game) is a gamified assessment that evaluates your memorization and spatial orientation skills.
 You have 6 minutes to answer as many alternating memorization and spatial orientation questions as you can.

 This last point is crucial: if you answer a question wrong, you will subsequently be presented with a simpler question – which will award you fewer points for answering it correctly than a harder one would.
 This means that the more questions you get wrong, the harder it is to recover and achieve a good grade on the test.